hack4impact-upenn/gap-whistleblower-db/docs/models.md

   a new property on both a given Role and User object.
 E.g. Role.users will refer to the User object (i.e. the user table). and User.role (role being the string specified with backref) will refer to the Role object.
-Lazy = dynamic specifies to return a Query object instead of actually asking the relationship to load all of its child elements upon creating the relationship.
+Lazy=dynamic specifies to return a Query object instead of actually asking the relationship to load all of its child elements upon creating the relationship.
 It is best practice to include lazy=dynamic upon the establishment of a relationship.